Papua New Guinea

 -

-For detailed information on PSDI activities in Papua new Guinea, download the April 2020 PSDI Country Overview here.
+For detailed information on PSDI activities in Papua New Guinea, download the 2024 PSDI Country Overview for Papua New Guinea.

 Papua New Guinea at a glance